sap-linuxlab/community.sap_install/roles/sap_hypervisor_node_preconfigure/README.md

 ## Platform: Red Hat OpenShift Virtualization

-This role will configure a plain vanilla OpenShift cluster so it can be used for SAP workloads.
+Will configure a plain vanilla OpenShift cluster so it can be used for SAP workloads.

 ### Requirements
 * A freshly installed OpenShift cluster.